teunisvdh/ProjectApp/README.md

 Most people reach out to their phones, but even then don't know what to do exactly: watching a part of a Netflix series or browsing through Facebook until reaching the destination?

 ## Solution
+This app will assure that you can watch a personalised YouTube playlist while traveling, adjusted to the time you are going to travel.

+**Functions for MVP**
+- Put in time to travel
+- Check boxes for video themes
+- Load possible YouTube channels
+- Check boxes for channels
+- Create playlist
+- Start/stop playlist

+**Optional functions**
+- Create account
+- Add interests to account